-Measures Criteria or Template Data source and method of analysis Who has review and decision-making responsibility?
+Measures Criteria or Template Data source and method of analysis Who has review and decision- making responsibility?
 Does it measure Goal 1?
 Does it measure Goal 2?
 Does it measure Goal 3?
 Student enrollment Intro-2 Admissions data from SOPHAS, 2U and the Common Application are compiled by the various admissions departments.
 Program directors review the data prior to each matriculation term.
 Program directors meet with department chairs annually to review enrollment.
-Enrollment numbers are also discussed at the MPH Advisory Board Meeting.
+Enrollment numbers are also discussed in the MPH Advisory Committee.
 Departments also discuss enrollment numbers during the APR process, every seven years.
-Program Directors Department Chairs X Unit-Defined Measure: Innovative educational offerings that address population health, well-being and social justice B2-1 Curriculum committees at the department and school levels review syllabi for innovative educational offerings.
+GWSPH Admissions Committee Departmental admissions committees Executive Committee Х Unit-Defined Measure: Innovative educational offerings that address population health, well-being and social justice B2-1 Curriculum committees at varying levels review syllabi for innovative educational offerings.
 Meetings are held monthly at both the department and school levels.
 Departments may discuss their innovative educational offerings every seven years during the APR process.
-SPH Curriculum Committee X
+GWSPH Curriculum Committee Departmental curriculum committees Х

-Measures Criteria or Template Data source and method of analysis Who has review and decision-making responsibility?
+Measures Criteria or Template Data source and method of analysis Who has review and decision- making responsibility?
 Does it measure Goal 1?
 Does it measure Goal 2?
 Does it measure Goal 3?
-Unit-Defined Measure: Alumni perceptions of their readiness to advance population health, wellbeing and social justice B2-1 Recent alums (>3 years post- graduation) are surveyed and interviewed regarding their perceptions of their readiness to advance population health, well- being and social justice.
-The Director of Academic Planning and Accreditation summarizes the results, which are shared with the SPH Curriculum Committee every three years.
-SPH Curriculum Committee X Unit-Defined Measure: Required courses that address social justice B2-1 Scan of course syllabi by the departmental content experts.
+Unit-Defined Measure: Alumni perceptions of their readiness to advance population health, well- being and social justice B2-1 Recent alums (≤3 years post- graduation) are surveyed and interviewed regarding their perceptions of their readiness to advance population health, well- being and social justice.
+The Director of Academic Planning and Accreditation summarizes the results, which are shared with the GWSPH Curriculum Committee every three years.
+GWSPH Curriculum Committee Office of Academic Affairs x Unit-Defined Measure: Required courses that address social justice B2-1 Scan of course syllabi by the departmental content experts.
 Data are reviewed by the Office of Academics Affairs for potential gaps or duplication of content.
 Schoolwide review occurs every five years.
-Office of Academic Affairs shares results with departmental vice chairs X Unit-Defined Measure: Pilot funding support B2-1 The research budget is compiled and reviewed by the Office of Research Excellence under the guidance of Senior Associate Dean for Research and Innovation annually.
+GWSPH Curriculum Committee Departmental curriculum committee MPH Advisory x Unit-Defined Measure: Pilot funding support B2-1 The research budget is compiled and reviewed by the Office of Research Excellence under the guidance of Senior Associate Dean for Research and Innovation annually.
 Funding decisions are made by the GWSPH Research Committee.
 The budget is further reviewed by the Dean during the annual budget process.
-Office of Research Excellence GWSPH Research Committee Senior Associate Dean for Research and Innovation Dean X
+Committee Office of Research Excellence GWSPH Research Committee Departmental research committees x

-Measures Criteria or Template Data source and method of analysis Who has review and decision-making responsibility?
+Measures Criteria or Template Data source and method of analysis Who has review and decision- making responsibility?
 Does it measure Goal 1?
 Does it measure Goal 2?
 Does it measure Goal 3?
-Unit-Defined Measure: Faculty who act as Primary Investigators B2-1 The Office of Research Excellence and GW POD 2 compiles a list of faculty who serve as PIs on IRB submissions annually.
-These data are also reviewed by departments during the annual performance review.
-Office of Research Excellence Senior Associate Dean for Research and Innovation Office of Academic Affairs Department Chairs X Unit-Defined Measure: Faculty and students presenting at national and international conferences B2-1 Faculty presentations (students listed) are available on faculty CVs.
+Unit-Defined Measure: Faculty who act as Primary Investigators (Pls) B2-1 The Office of Research Excellence and GW POD 2 compiles a list of faculty who serve as PIs on IRB submissions annually.
+These data are also reviewed during the annual performance review process.
+Office of Academic Affairs Office of Research Excellence GWSPH Research Committee Departmental research committees GWSPH APT Committee Departmental APT committees X Unit-Defined Measure: Faculty and students presenting at national and international conferences B2-1 Faculty presentations (students listed) are available on faculty CVs.
 Data are reviewed annually by the Office of Academics Affairs/Office of Research Excellence/Dean and by departments during the annual performance review.
-Office of Academic Affairs/Office of Research Excellence shares with the Dean Department Chairs X
+Office of Academic Affairs Office of Research Excellence GWSPH Research Committee Departmental research committees X